-Stay with your group so that you will hear the marching instructions when they are given by the seating marshals.
-The procession will follow the seating marshals out of the Ice Arena and into the Sports Arena.
+Stay with your group so that you will hear the marching instructions when they are given by the marshals.
+The procession will follow the marshals out of the Ice Arena and into the Sports Arena.
 A program booklet will be on your seat in the arena.

 Following the conferring of degrees, candidates will process across the stage to be congratulated.
 Just prior to stepping onto stage, a professional photographer will take a formal photo of you individually.
 Have your name card ready as the seating marshals direct you to the stage.
-Hand the reader your card.
-He or she will announce your name as you walk across the stage and are congratulated by the President and dignitaries.
-You will be directed back to your seat.
+You may not carry anything or bring anyone with you as you walk across the stage.
+If you brought a cell phone with you, tuck it into a pocket under your robe.